maar-ten/Serial-Image-Grabber/README.md

 Legal information
 ---
-The icon was designed by Schollidesign and downloaded from findicons.com, which said it was GNU/GPL licensed.
+This software is GNU/GPL licensed.